AustinCodingAcademy/student-gitbook/internship.md

 ## Is There Any Compensation?

-While the majority of the work is open-source and unpaid, we are keeping the option of compensation and/or bounties for important projects that we need done.
+While the majority of the work is open-source and unpaid, we are considering the option of compensation and/or bounties for important projects that we need done.
 No proprietary or curriculum work will go unpaid.

 ## How Much Time Should I Contribute?